Back to All Events

 TONY KOFI’S 52ND STREET

-This new project explores the beginnings of bebop, when New York’s 52nd Street was buzzing with the new music and the first generation of modern jazz musicians was turning the music world on its head.
+Sax master Tony Kofi’s new project explores the beginnings of bebop, when New York’s 52nd Street was buzzing with new music and the first generation of modern jazz musicians turned the music world on its head.

-With Andy Davies (trumpet) and Alex Webb (piano), Hamish Moore (bass) and tbc (drums) the band plays the great pieces that have since been neglected, by composers such as Tadd Dameron, Fats Navarro and Bud Powell – though of course there are also classic tunes by the leaders of the movement, Charlie Parker and Dizzy Gillespie.
-High Priest of Bop Thelonious Monk is represented by his early works, Humph and Evonce – and, inevitably, 52nd St Theme.
+Featuring Andy Davies (trumpet), Alex Webb (piano), Hamish Moore (bass), and Alfonso Vitale (drums), the band resurrects neglected gems by composers like Tadd Dameron, Fats Navarro, and Bud Powell, alongside classic tunes by the movement’s leaders, Charlie Parker and Dizzy Gillespie.
+High priest of bop Thelonious Monk is represented by his early works, "Humph" and "Evonce," and, inevitably, "52nd Street Theme."

-Tony Kofi needs no introduction to The Bear Club audience but, for those who don’t know him, he is one of the finest sax players on the scene, having won the Best Instrumentalist Award at the 2008 BBC Jazz Awards, Best Ensemble at the 2005 Parliamentary Jazz Awards, Album of the Year at the 2005 BBC Jazz Awards and was nominated for an award MOBO in 2008.
-Born in Nottingham to West African parents, Tony spent a four-year period at the legendary Berklee College of Music in Boston, USA, on a scholarship music diploma.
-Since then, he has performed with everybody including the World Saxophone Quartet, Clifford Jarvis, Courtney Pine, Donald Byrd, Dr. Lonnie Smith, Eddie Henderson and many others.
+Tony is one of the finest multi-award-winning saxophonists on the scene and a Bear Club favourite.
+Born in Nottingham to West African parents, he spent four years at the legendary Berklee College of Music in Boston on a scholarship.
+Since then, he’s performed with icons including the World Saxophone Quartet, Clifford Jarvis, Courtney Pine, Donald Byrd, Dr. Lonnie Smith, and Eddie Henderson.

-Andy Davies is an award-winning Welsh trumpeter (as well as being a comedian, scriptwriter, voiceover artist, actor, and educator) who has hosted the famous Ronnie Scott's Upstairs Jazz Jam for 15 years, and is deeply versed in the language of bebop.
-He played here with his own quartet in March.
+Award-winning Welsh trumpeter Andy Davies has hosted the famous Ronnie Scott's Upstairs Jazz Jam for fifteen years and is deeply versed in the language of bebop.

-Pianist / arranger Alex Webb has collaborated with Tony Kofi on a series of projects including A Portrait of Cannonball, a Ben Webster tribute and The Pocket Elllington.
-He also has a long history of working with leading jazz vocalists and he’s well-known to Bear Club audiences.
+Pianist and arranger Alex Webb has collaborated with Tony on numerous projects, including A Portrait of Cannonball, a Ben Webster tribute, and The Pocket Ellington.

 — Jazz Music Archives

-One of the most sensitive and creative trumpeters to emerge on the British Jazz scene in recent years.
+Andy Davies is one of the most sensitive and creative trumpeters to emerge on the British jazz scene in recent years

 Doors 7pm / Music 8.30pm / Tickets £16 / £10 for members